 - Communicate and cooperate with the school until the problem is solved.

 - Bullies are often victims themselves.

 - Bullies often have poor social skills and do not know how to behave towards others in a positive way.

 - Develop your child's sense of humor and tolerance of others

 - Positively reinforce your child's self esteem and sense of self worth

-- Assure him/her that the problem can be solved and then provide ongoing support
+- Assure the student that the problem can be solved and then provide ongoing support.

 - Disciplinary action